Sixty iconic brands that celebrate sixty glorious years of marketing, sponsored by Deloitte Digital

-To celebrate our 60th anniversary we’re taking a look back at the brands that left their mark in each year of the past six decades.
-And we want you to tell us which you think is the most iconic.
-These brands span a period of huge social change, and yet more than half of them appeared more than sixty years ago.
+To celebrate The Marketing Society’s 60th anniversary we’re taking a look back at the brands that left their mark in each year from the past six decades, and we want you to tell us which you think is the most iconic.
+These brands span a period of huge social change, and yet more than half appeared over sixty years ago.

 It was the year Alec Issigonis, the man behind the groundbreaking Morris Minor, developed the Mini prototype.
 By June, around 100 minis a week were rolling off the assembly lines in preparation for the August launch.
 Even Lord Snowdon, husband of Princess Margaret was unable to persuade Issigonis to alter the original design.
 The designer refused to replace the original sliding windows with wind down ones for her custom-made model saying it would have ruined her hair-do.